nate-brown-dev/reading-notes/courses/code-401/class-28.md

 ### What is the importance of the return value from the effect’s logic function?

-the function returns undefined on the 1st render

-state changes in react are asynchronous so it can't return anything besides undefined on the first render
+the logic function should return the cleanup function, that should stop or undo whatever the Effect was doing

+when the logic function runs again, it should be indistinguishable from the first run

+running clean-up helps make this happen